Skip to content

 How to make solid soap at home - a guide to making soaps

-In a world where awareness of natural materials and the desire for self-creation are increasing, making solid soap at home has become a popular hobby.
+In a world where awareness of natural ingredients and the desire for DIY creations are growing, making solid soap at home has become a popular hobby.
 Therefore, more and more people want to know how to make soap, with an emphasis on natural soap.
-Beyond a fun creative experience, making soap allows for complete control over the ingredients and is also more economical.
-Before you start, it is worth getting to know different preparation techniques, what equipment is required and what is the safest way to enjoy high-quality natural soap made at home.
+Beyond an enjoyable creative experience, making soap allows for full control over the ingredients and is also more economical.
+Before starting, it's worth getting to know different preparation techniques, what equipment is needed, and what is the safest way to enjoy high-quality natural soap made at home.

 Compared to buying ready-made soaps from the store, making natural soap at home offers many advantages:

-1. Complete control over ingredients - you can know exactly what the soap contains and not worry about unidentified substances.
+1. Full control over ingredients - You can know exactly what the soap contains and not worry about unidentified substances

-2. Personalization and variety - creating soaps allows you to choose oils, scents, and colors to suit your taste
+2. Customization and variety - Creating soaps allows you to choose oils, scents, and colors according to taste

-4. Environmentally friendly - making soap at home requires no packaging and uses natural ingredients
+4. Environmentally friendly - Making soap at home doesn't require packaging and uses natural ingredients

-5. A satisfying creative experience - true enjoyment of the creative process and the result
+5. Satisfying creative experience - True enjoyment from the creation process and the result

-What materials and equipment are required to make soap?
+What materials and equipment are needed to make soap?

-The tools and materials for making soap at home can vary from method to method, but in the first stage, it is recommended to use the following list:
+The tools and materials for making soap at home can vary between methods, but for the initial stage, it's recommended to use the following list:

-• A quality soap base - it is advisable to buy a base that is made from high-quality oils and selected butters, and contains 100% natural and nutritious ingredients.
+• High-quality soap base - It's advisable to buy a base made from quality oils and premium butters, containing 100% natural and nourishing ingredients

-• Fragrance oils - high-quality essential oils designed for making fragrant soap, free of parabens and phthalates
+• Fragrance oils - High-quality essential oils intended for making fragrant soap, free of parabens and phthalates

-• Soap stirrer - to ensure a smooth mixture and full distribution of the fragrance
+• Stirrer for mixing soap - To ensure a smooth mixture and full scent dispersion

-• Silicone molds - you can choose trays in different shapes
+• Silicone molds - You can choose trays in various shapes

-• Mass and measuring jar - jar suitable for heating in the microwave or in a bain-marie (over steam)
+• Melting and measuring jug - A suitable jug for heating in a microwave or bain-marie (over steam)

-When it comes to more complex preparation methods, the following ingredients and accessories should be added:
+When it comes to more complex preparation methods, the following materials and accessories should be added:

-• Caustic soda - the basis for making soap using classical methods, which requires great care in use
+• Caustic soda (Lye) - The basis for making soap using classic methods, which requires great caution in use

-• Distilled water - to create the basic baking soda solution
+• Distilled water - To create the basic lye solution

-• Digital scale - for accuracy in measuring quantities
+• Digital scale - For accurate measurement of quantities

-• Protective equipment - When working with caustic soda, it is mandatory to use chemical-resistant gloves, safety glasses, and a long gown.
+• Protective equipment - When working with caustic soda, it is mandatory to use chemical-resistant gloves, safety goggles, and a long coat

 How to Make Natural Soap: 3 Common Techniques

 Soap making is an ancient tradition that has existed for thousands of years.
 In the past, soaps were made from wood ash, animal fat, and salt.
-Today, with modern knowledge and technology, it is possible to create high-quality soaps from plant-based ingredients that are personalized and friendly to the skin and the environment.
-Such soaps are sometimes called "Castile soap," after the Spanish soap based on olive oil.
+Today, with modern knowledge and technology, high-quality soaps can be created from plant-based materials, customized and friendly to the skin and environment.
+Such soaps are sometimes called "Castile soap," named after the Spanish olive oil-based soap.
 For those who want to know how to make soaps, here are 3 well-known techniques for making quality homemade soap:

-This is a traditional method, in which the chemical reaction between the base oils and caustic soda occurs without external heating or with a slight and brief heating, only for the purpose of equalizing temperatures.
+This is a traditional method, where the chemical reaction between the base oils and caustic soda occurs without external heating or with slight and brief heating, only for temperature equalization.
 The basic steps of the process are:

-Step 1 - Prepare a solution of caustic soda and wait for it to cool.
+Step 1 - Prepare a caustic soda solution and wait for it to cool

-Step 2 - Heat the base oils to a similar temperature (up to 45 degrees)
+Step 2 - Heat the base oils to a similar temperature (up to 45 degrees Celsius)

-Step 3 - Mix the solution and oils slowly
+Step 3 - Slowly mix the solution and oils

-Step 4 - Add essential oils, colors, and herbs
+Step 4 - Add essential oils, colors, and botanicals

 Advantages: